differentpla-net/differentpla-net.github.io/_posts/2025/2025-03-30-coredns-synology.md

     192.168.28.32 forgejo.differentpla.net
     192.168.28.33 homepage.differentpla.net
     192.168.28.45 coredns.differentpla.net

+    fallthrough
   }

+  forward .
+1.1.1.1
 }
 ```

 At this point, I was too lazy to put together a proper DNS zone file, so I manually added the entries.
 By using the
 `reload` plugin, I only need to edit the file; I don't need to manually restart anything.

+The `fallthrough` directive passes the request onto the next plugin if none of the entries match.
+In this case, this is
+`forward .
+1.1.1.1`, which forwards the request to CloudFlare's `1.1.1.1` DNS servers.

+Note: I actually used my ISP's DNS server address here, `1.1.1.1` is just for illustration.

 I'd prefer to use a docker discovery plugin, because then I could use docker labels both for DNS discovery and for
 Caddy/Traefik routing (when I get around to installing one of them), but there doesn't seem to be an officially-listed